prakhar290/prakhar290.github.io/README.md

 ### ***My Resume***

-Here you can also have a look at my resume created using only **HTML and CSS**.
+Here you also have a look at my resume created using only **HTML and CSS**.